Olusoga/zacrac/Readme.md

 ## API

-There are multiple endpoints that can be used to create an order.
+There are multiple endpoints that can be used to manage a collection of user profiles.
 Please find below a POSTMAN documentation for easy guide <a href="https://documenter.getpostman.com/view/19781070/2s9YJZ2j4P">https://documenter.getpostman.com/view/19781070/2s9YJZ2j4P</a>.

 # Todo